awsclemens/aaron-clemens-project-one/READ-ME.md

     3. I readjust the child UP by half its own height to place it's vertical center on its former top edge position, which now vertically centers the entire element against the parent.
 I used transform:traslate(-50%) to achieve this adjustment IN REFERENCE TO ITS OWN HEIGHT.
     4. LINK to my work in codepen on this issue: https://codepen.io/ac_lemens/pen/gOrgpep -AC

+2020-08-23 " Note about variable font size calculation"
+    -here is my formula for calculating font size that can adapt to the screen size in expected and controlled ways:

+        font-size = initial font size + (100vw - initial screen width)*(goal font size - intial font size / goal screen size - initial screen size)

+    -can also be used to create variable margins,padding,line height, or image widths -AC